Last Updated on October 14, 2024 by Aaron von Frank

 Essential

-We tube fed two of these capsules with some liquified Mazuri Maintenance feed to save a friend’s 20lb goose who had stopped eating, standing and walking.
-Within hours of his first meal with Vitamin B-complex he was standing again.
-(Buy on Amazon)
+We tube fed about a gram of niacin with some liquified Mazuri Maintenance feed to save a friend’s 20lb goose who stopped eating, standing, and walking.
+Within hours of his first meal with niacin, he was standing again.
+To be clear, this is not a supplement you’ll have to use often (hopefully), but it can be life-saving when needed.

-This oil seems to give them a much-needed boost of healthy fatty acids until we can get them to stop laying (go broody). *Store in your fridge, not at room temperature.
-(Buy on Amazon)
+- For a duck who has been laying a bit too long and is starting to have egg issues (calcium deposits or soft shells).
+This oil seems to give them a much-needed boost of healthy fatty acids until we can get them to stop laying or go broody.

 5. ProBios